robinredX/BitTorrent_in_Python/protocol.md

 The player_id is exactly 20 bytes (characters) long.
 The player_id uses the following encoding: '-', two characters for client id, four ascii digits for version number, '-', followed by random numbers. e.g. : -RO0101-[12 random bytes]
+The player_id should be consistent with the ip address at the first connection.
+Any inconsistency should result in the closure of the connection, either on the hub or the player.

 ## 9. Library file format
 The content of a metainfo file (the file ending in ".libr") is a bencoded dictionary, containing the keys listed below.